-Educational materials and resources are available to all currently enrolled students via LIRN online library, and hard copies are stored in the library/resource center.
-During the mandatory orientation process students are provided with written instructions and required credentials (e.g., username, password, etc.) on how to access/check out the online library resources and hard copies of educational materials for each program.
-In addition, each program has a resource center containing materials related to the course(s).
+Educational materials and resources are available to all currently enrolled students via LIRN online library.
+During the mandatory orientation process students are provided with written instructions and credentials (e.g., username, password, etc.) on how to access/check out the online library resources.
+Students are able to access the LIRN library through the Learning Management System (LMS) twenty-four hours per day, seven days per week.
 The library also has a computer bank available to students to conduct online searches and access available media.
 Students are required to utilize the library for research and certain assigned coursework.
-During campus tours, students are familiarized with library facilities and encouraged to utilize all available resources.
+In addition, each program has a resource center containing materials related to the course(s), including hard copies of the educational materials used in each program.